-The program formerly known as the Spitzer Research Program for Teachers & Students has been expanded to include the use of NASA archives, and is now named the NASA IPAC Teacher Archive Research Program (NITARP).
-The NASA Infrared Processing and Analysis Center (IPAC) and the Spitzer Science Center (SSC) are soliciting applications from teachers with NOAO RBSE (Research-Based Science Education) experience, teachers with HOU (Hands-On Universe) experience, teachers affiliated with any of the greater SOFIA (Stratospheric Observatory for Infrared Astronomy) community, or teachers with other similar experience to conduct research with a teacher team and a mentor scientist.
+The program formerly known as the Spitzer Research Program for Teachers & Students has been expanded to include the use of NASA archives, and as of 2009 is named the NASA/IPAC Teacher Archive Research Program (NITARP).
+The NASA Infrared Processing and Analysis Center (IPAC) and the Spitzer Science Center (SSC) are soliciting applications from educators with experience in astronomy and bringing research into the classroom or other educational venues to conduct research with a teacher team and a mentor scientist.